CMSDASAtLPC/LongExerciseSUSYDisappearingTracks/README.md

 Unlike calorimeter showers, tracks can usually be interpreted as particle 4-vectors without any additional corrections.
 Detector alignment, non-helical trajectories from energy loss, Lorentz angle corrections, and (to a much smaller extent) magnetic field inhomogeneities are important, but they are all corrections that must be applied during or before the track-reconstruction process.
 From an analyzer's point of view, most tracks are individual particles (depending on quality cuts) and the origin and momentum of the particle are derived from the track's geometry, with some resolution (random error).
 Biases (systematic offsets from the true values) are not normal: they're an indication that something went wrong in this process.

 The analyzer does not even need to calculate the particle's momentum from the track parameters: there are member functions for that.
-Particle's transverse momentum, momentum magnitude, and all of its components can be read through the following lines (let's name this new file ```kinematics.py``` and create it in ```${HOME}/TrackingShortEx/```):
+Particle's transverse momentum, momentum magnitude, and all of its components can be read through the following lines (let's name this new file ```kinematics.py```):

 ```
 import DataFormats.FWLite as fwlite